cookienocreams/sumi/README.md

 small RNA-seq using unique molecular identifiers. https://doi.org/10.1186/s12864-018-4933-1.
 It uses a five fold threshold, while the original algorithm uses a two fold count threshold.

+The UMI deduplication process is multithreaded to significantly speed up the process.

 ## Script dependencies
 - bowtie2
 - samtools